Tyulalex/9_github_trending/README.md

 # Github Trends

-Script designed to list 20 most trending repository created within last 7 days.
+Script is aimed to list 20 most trending repositories created within last 7 days.
-Script lists these repositories sorted descending by stars with amount of open issues for each of repo.
+Script prints these repositories urls sorted descending by stars with amount of open issues for each of repo.

 # How to Install